 For others that could be a 24 hour period sans food, starting 7 p.m. and ending 7 p.m. the next day.

 It’s important to listen to your body and know what works best for you.
 Overall, the best approach is one that you can stick with while maintaining focus on daily tasks and family.

-That being said, if you have an extra busy day or week coming up, consider reducing the period of fasting.
-This will decrease the amount of added stress and unnecessary pressure to skip meals.
+If you have an extra busy day or week coming up, consider shortening the fasting period.
+This will help reduce the added stress and unnecessary pressure to skip meals.

-When I travel, I often unable to do more than 12 hours of fasting due to evening commitments or early morning meetings.
-The great thing about intermittent fasting is that there’s nothing “special” that you need to schedule prior to starting intermittent fasting; you just get started.
+When I travel, I’m often unable to do more than 12 hours of fasting due to evening commitments or early morning meetings.
+The great thing about intermittent fasting is that there’s nothing “special” that you need to schedule before starting intermittent fasting; you just get started.

 This is probably one of the most common questions that I get asked all the time.
 I prefer to exercise in the morning -mostly because it’s the only time in the day I have for myself.
 And most people think they have to eat right after they train, or all their hard work will be wasted.

-For those of us women that are exercising for the health benefits and not training for a competition or a marathon, this is simply not true.
+For those of us women that are exercising for health benefits and not training for a competition or a marathon, this is not true.

 If you’re following a balanced training program and are eating a balanced food intake throughout the day, you’re good to go!

 I’ve found that intermittent fasting is worth it because of the mental clarity I have in the mornings to do my most important work.
 To date, it has not affected with my lifestyle and I can continue to exercise at my desired intensity.